Want to know the weather on the Roaches? click here This weather station is about 2.5miles from the Roaches

 Want to know what you are looking at from the Roaches?
 From Long Mynd to Shutlingsloe. check this website. click here You'll need to click the magnifying glass to get good images.

-The Roaches where Buzzards fly and Wallabies still roam.
+The Roaches where Buzzards fly and Wallabies unfortunately no longer roam.
 The Roaches (or Roches) is a wind-carved outcrop of gritstone rocks straddling the parishes of Leekfrith and Heathylee in the Peak District National Park about 4 miles north of Leek, Staffordshire and 8 miles south of Buxton, Derbyshire.
 See Google Earth image

 The name Roaches has evolved recently from 'Roches' as the area used to be known only 100 years (or less) ago.
 'Roches' is the french word for rocks.